bitovi/eslint-plugin/docs/opinionated/prefer-readonly-observable-property.md

 # Rule `prefer-readonly-observable-property`

-The truth will set you free.
+Properties that reference an Observable should never be reassigned

 ## Valid Usage

-### should pass for true
+### Should pass for properties with readonly property

 ```ts
 import { Observable } from 'rxjs';